-- Complete a health check questionnaire and give permission for contact with your GP or other medical professional, if necessary, to confirm your suitability for social work training.
+- Complete a health check questionnaire and give permission for Frontline to contact your GP or other medical professions, if necessary, to confirm your suitability for social work training.*

 Am I still eligible if I am already qualified/part-qualified in social work?

 Unfortunately, we are unable to accept applications from those who are already part or fully qualified as social workers.
 Our course expectation is that our participants will qualify in social work on the programme.

 English is not my first language.
 Can I still apply?

 Yes, we welcome applications from a diverse range of candidates.
 If English is not your first language, you may be required to provide proof of Academic IELTS (UKVI Academic IELTS is not a requirement) with an overall score of 7.0 with a minimum score of 6.5 in each section – speaking, reading, writing & listening (n.b. a score of 6.5 in all four categories will be insufficient to give an overall score of 7.0).